iamabhishekmaurya/zaplink/README.md

   - Confirm `defaultZone` URL is correct
 - Tests failing to run on Windows shells:
   - Use `gradlew.bat` directly in each service directory
-  - Example: `cd services\zaplink-producer-service && gradlew.bat test`
+  - Example: `cd services\zaplink-shortner-service && gradlew.bat test`
 - Port conflicts:
   - Adjust `server.port` in each service’s `application.yml`